pieter-groenendijk/oose-library-management-system/documents/patterns/patterns.md

 #### Toepassing:
 Het lenen van een boek of tijdschrift is een actie die met het Command Pattern kan worden afgehandeld.
-Het kan bijvoorbeeld handig zijn om de uitleenactie later ongedaan te maken als er een fout optreedt, of om acties in een queue te plaatsen voor latere verwerking.
+Het kan bijvoorbeeld handig zijn om de uitleenactie later ongedaan te maken als er een fout optreedt, of om acties in een queue te plaatsen voor latere verwerking, en het reserveringssysteem.

 ## Observer Pattern
 The observer pattern is a behavioral design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them of state changes, usually by calling one of their methods.